codeborne/klite/README.md

 * Both route builder and annotated classes
 * Very easy to do simple things, e.g.
   `@GET fun route() = provider.fetchData()`

+## TODO
+* authorization checks with Forbidden/Unauthorized by default
+* api key support?
+* session as signed cookie (works with multiple nodes by default)